 Coordinating improvements in a devolved healthcare system

 Here we look at an example of how some of the principles of NPM reform described in previous steps have been adopted and their impact on healthcare improvement.
-We look specifically at a large scale healthcare improvement initiative - the Redesigning Hospital Care Program (RHCP) – in the Australian state of Victoria.
+We look specifically at a large-scale healthcare improvement initiative - the Redesigning Hospital Care Program (RHCP) – in the Australian state of Victoria.
 After watching the film and reading the summary below, please address the questions posed in the next activity step.

 Launched by the Victorian Department of Health and Human Services in 2008 (and still ongoing) the RHCP was a radical attempt to develop and promote new innovations to improve the quality and efficiency of health services.
-However, what the case reveals are difficulties associated with so called ‘translational gaps’ that might hinder the implementation of new innovations.
+However, what the case reveals are difficulties associated with so-called ‘translational gaps’ that might hinder the implementation of new innovations.
 A classic problem is the transfer of knowledge generated ‘at the bench’ in the laboratories of research organisations (e.g. universities) into everyday clinical practice ‘at the bedside’.
 A further issue relates to the ‘scaling up’ or ‘scalability’ of new innovations across multiple organisations in a health system.
 Even when new innovations have significant evidence to support them, actors may not act rationally to copy or adopt those ideas.
 Much will depend on the values and priorities of clinicians and managers and whether they can envision different ways of doing things.
-As this case shows, the spread of innovation is also shaped by the organisational structure of a health system and the difficulty of achieving co-ordinated action in situations where there are many independent organisations providing care each with their own interests and agendas.
+As this case shows, the spread of innovation is also shaped by the organisational structure of a health system and the difficulty of achieving coordinated action in situations where there are many independent organisations providing care, each with their own interests and agendas.

 Australia, Victoria health context

-As the second most populous state in Australia Victoria describes its health system as consisting of three parts – metro, regional and rural.
-Metro covers the fast expanding city of Melbourne, which accounts for some 4 million of the state’s 6 million population.
+As the second most populous state in Australia, Victoria describes its health system as consisting of three parts – metro, regional and rural.
+Metro covers the fast-expanding city of Melbourne, which accounts for some 4 million of the state’s 6 million population.
 Regional covers the state’s more significant towns and cities, while rural includes the outlying districts of the state.

-In Victoria, as in other health systems there has a growing interest in identifying and experimenting with management ideas and practices from the world of business.
+In Victoria, as in other health systems, there has been a growing interest in identifying and experimenting with management ideas and practices from the world of business.
 Examples of this include a variety of HI tools and techniques such as business process analysis and re-engineering, continuous improvement methodologies and practices, high-performance work-teams, and lean production techniques.

 To further these objectives the Redesigning Hospital Care Program (RHCP) was formally launched in 2008, coinciding with a period of financial crisis in the Victorian health system and political calls to improve value for money.
 RHCP was described as “the most comprehensive and integrated process improvement program implemented in any Australian jurisdiction”.
-The goal of the RHCP was to promote new innovations in the re-deign of services and spread these throughout the Victorian healthcare system, although the initial focus was primarily on hospitals.
+The goal of the RHCP was to promote new innovations in the redesign of services and spread these throughout the Victorian healthcare system, although the initial focus was primarily on hospitals.
 Investment in the programme has been substantial, rising to AUD 21 million (by 2012).

 The way in which RHCP aimed to achieve its improvement objectives is through the appointment of specialist redesign and improvement positions, called ‘Redesign Leads’, charged with initiating and supporting a range of redesign and improvement projects.
 Some of these projects are identified by the Department of Health and Human Services as state-wide priorities (called ‘Targeted Redesign Projects’, or TRPs), although many others are defined locally.
 Some projects are organisation-wide and cut across services (pathways), but most are discrete projects that are confined to a specific area of the health service.
-Thirty-two of Victoria’s 85 health services currently participate in the RHCP, with the Redesign Lead in each of these services receiving extensive training in process redesign methodologies.
-Most redesign work focused on discrete improvement projects – more than three times as many discrete improvement projects (N=143) undertaken in 2014-15, compared to next most common kind of initiative, this being organisation-wide programs (N=46).
+Thirty-two of Victoria’s 85 health services currently participate in the RHCP, with the redesign lead in each of these services receiving extensive training in process redesign methodologies.
+Most redesign work focused on discrete improvement projects – more than three times as many discrete improvement projects (N=143) undertaken in 2014-15, compared to the next most common kind of initiative, organisation-wide programmes (N=46).

 The early results from the programme were promising.
 An independent review by management consultants DLA Piper noted that the best projects achieved a 10 to 1 return on investment and that, “16% of total Victorian public hospital staff” had been exposed “to redesign (via training and/or participation in a redesign project)”.
-Department of Health and Human Services policy documentation also suggests that many redesign projects achieved non-financial benefits, such as improved quality, and patient and staff satisfaction.
+Department of Health and Human Services policy documentation also suggests that many redesign projects achieved non-financial benefits, such as improved quality and patient and staff satisfaction.

 © University of Warwick